chenhuachao/Enhanced-Medical-Image-Harmonization-Using-Singular-Value-Decomposition-for-Improved-Deep-Learning/README.md

 # Enhanced Medical Image Harmonization Using Singular Value Decomposition for Improved Deep Learning Performance

 This repository contains the implementation of a novel supervised image harmonization technique leveraging Singular Value Decomposition (SVD) to improve the performance and robustness of deep learning models in medical image processing.
-The approach is detailed in the paper "Enhanced Medical Image Harmonization Using Singular Value Decomposition for Improved Deep Learning Performance".
+The approach is detailed in the paper "Enhanced Medical Image Harmonization Using Singular Value Decomposition for Improved Deep Learning".

 ## Table of Contents